 No other area in Brisbane can match Kangaroo Point and Woolloongabba for its natural beauty, laid-back vibes and location.
 Decked with unmatched river and city views, the beautiful Kangaroo Point cliffs is a great place to have a barbecue get together.
 It’s a place where you find everything under the sun – a haven for food lovers, sports fanatics, keen shoppers, cultural experiences, socialites, thrill seekers and outdoor enthusiasts.

 Hope you liked the things to do in Brisbane today.
+If you have suggestions on free things to do in Brisbane tonight or tomorrow, please don’t hesitate to share.
 So, when are you booking a trip to the down under city on a rise?

 Malindo Mag: February 2019 issue